BeggaJoe/Bakery_Routing_Optimization/README.md

 # Bakery_Routing_Optimization
-TSP/VRP for Bakeries
+CVRP for Bakeries

 Hi, I am John and working on my Master Thesis.
+I am just uploading here some data to work flexible from everywhere.